How Can You Spot Food Addiction?

 A foodie is someone who loves food, but foodies are also gourmands.
 They don’t eat to fill a void or just for the sake of it.
 For foodies, food is an appreciation.
 They value the process, the ingredients, the flavours, the history, and how all of those qualities come together

 Foodaholics, or those who are addicted to food, just eat irrationally.
 While they may have certain preferences for food (like the sugary, salty stuff that is designed to get you hooked), they’re not particularly concerned with how it was put together or who made it.
 They just want to eat it.
+It’s important to understand the difference so you can spot a food addiction.

 How do you stop food addiction?